Use the Right Mindset to Free Your Creativity

 The difficulty of mindset is that most of us aren’t one or the other.
 We often have a growth mindset in some areas of our lives and a fixed mindset in others.
 Our mindset might be fluid according to our activity or age or other influences.

-For years, I knew I was a creative and had a strong growth mindset in the skills and talents I saw as part of my creativity.
+For years, I had a strong growth mindset in the skills I could learn.
 But I had the opposite mindset about math.
 I believed I was not good at mathematics, that I simply couldn’t learn higher math.
 I had a fixed mindset about mathematics.
+And for a time I had a fixed mindset that I had “lost” my creativity and it was gone for good.

 Growth and fixed are large umbrella terms for mindset.